“People say that the soul, on hearing the song of creation,

 350ml warm water

 Combine all dry ingredients, stirring well.
 Whisk syrup, oil and water together in a measuring cup.
 Add this to the dry ingredients and mix very well with your hands, feeling the textures of the ingredients, until everything is completely soaked and the dough becomes very thick.
 Place the mixture into a loaf tin, lined with a strip of baking paper at the bottom and press the mixture into the tin.
-Let it sit out for about 2 hours, or all day or overnight.
+Cover with a damp cotton dish cloth and let it sit out for about 2 hours, or all day or overnight.

 When the loaf has solidified, preheat oven to 180°C.